lubaskinc0de/lubaskinc0de/README.md

 14 y.o

-- 🔭 I’m currently working on my minecraft server, doing some Java and Python stuff, freelance
+- 🔭 I’m currently working on my minecraft server, doing some Java and Python stuff.
+I have no job.
 - 🌱 I’m currently learning Java!

 ## You can find me in: